N2WQ/clubleaderboard/replit.md

 - **raw_logs**: Stores the original Cabrillo file content.
 - **baselines**: Stores the highest single-claimed score for each contest/mode/year.
 - **operator_points**: Stores individual and normalized points for each scored member operator.
+- **scoring_config**: Stores key-value configuration for scoring method ('fixed' or 'participant-based') with update timestamps.

 ## External Dependencies
 - **PostgreSQL (Neon)**: Primary database for all application data.